wso2-extensions/identity-tools-cli/docs/env-specific-variables.md

 applicationName: Demo App
 callbackUrl: https://{{CALLBACK_DOMAIN}}/commonauth
 ```
-2. Add the keyword mapping to the tool configs file in each environment.
+2. Add the keyword mapping to the keyword configs file in each environment.
-Example `toolConfig.json` file in the ```config/dev``` directory:
+Example `keywordConfig.json` file in the ```config/dev``` directory:
 ```
 {
     "KEYWORD_MAPPINGS" : {